-Enabling or disabling Dynamic ARP Inspection on a VLAN
+Enable or disable Dynamic ARP Inspection on a VLAN

 You must enable DAI separately for each VLAN.
 When you enable DAI on a specific VLAN, the ARP packets are captured and inspected on that VLAN.
 DAI is disabled by default.